-US officials frustrated by lack of progress in investigation into Cuba sonic attacks
+US diplomats, families in Cuba targeted nearly 50 times by sonic attacks, says US official

 "Surveillance was pretty constant," said Vicki Huddleston, who headed the interests section from 1999 to 2002.
 "The security officer used to say we don't even look for listening devices in the residence because the Cubans will just replace them.
 But it was not malicious.
 They just wanted to know what I was saying or other diplomats are saying."

 In 2015, after President Barack Obama announced a thaw in relations, the two countries re-established full diplomatic relations and reopened embassies.
-Some hard-liners in Cuba, including the now-retired Fidel Castro, criticized the opening with the United States, but many Cubans rejoiced as Americans returned to the island in large numbers for the first time in a half century.
+Some hard-liners in Cuba -- including Fidel Castro, who had retired by then -- criticized the opening with the United States.

+But many Cubans rejoiced as Americans returned to the island in large numbers for the first time in a half century.
 The normalizing relationship led to restored flight services and greater exchanges between the two countries.

 But in November, following the US presidential election, American diplomats began to experience a series of strange incidents.
 As CNN first reported in August, diplomats were awoken late at night in their homes feeling unwell and hearing sounds that resembled insects or metal dragging across the floor.